“Don’t focus on winning. Focus on your message to the audience.”

 - Snack/Food Chair: Coordinates food and beverages for contest.

 Each contest has multiple opportunities to expand your skills.
-If you would like to learn more about contests or are planning a contest, follow the links below for additional information or contact the Lt.
-Governor of Education and Training.
+If you would like to learn more about contests or are planning a contest, follow the links below for additional information or contact the Program Quality Director.

 * District 26 asks that all Judges complete Judges training either online or in person.
 You are encourages to take the online training or attend a TLI training when offered so you are prepared if asked to be a judge.
 This training enhances your skills, keeps you up to date on new rules and adds to the credibility of contests at all levels.